-Highlights from his journeys range from being only the 8th person in history to reach the South Geographic Pole solo and unsupported followed directly by a solo crossing of the Arctic ocean to the Geographic North Pole which became part of a Channel 5 documentary – North Pole Ice Airport.
-He has reached the Geomagnetic North Pole twice! and supported the BBC Top gear team to the 1996 position of the Magnetic North Pole.
+He has completed over 30 major expeditions around the world including a solo expedition to the South Geographic Pole followed directly by a 200 mile solo crossing of the Arctic ocean to the Geographic North Pole which became part of a Channel 5 documentary.
+Additionally, he has crossed the horizontal Everest of the Canadian high arctic to the Geomagnetic Pole, twice, and supported the BBC Top gear team to the Magnetic North Pole.

-Sporting Equals helps black and ethnic minority communities gain access to sport and physical activities.
-As an ambassador, I am proud to be associated and to link extreme expeditions with the sporting world.
+- Sporting Equals helps black and ethnic minority communities gain access to sport and physical activities.
+It helps to eradicate rasicum within sport.
+As an ambassador, Mark is proud to be associated with such a diverse charity linking extreme polar / mountain expeditions with the sporting world.